jeevan-vj/BestBooksTDD-SSDT/README.md

 ## Contributing

-If you'd like to contribute to this Project, please read the [contributing guidelines](./.github/CONTRIBUTING.md).
+If you'd like to contribute to this Project, please feel free to share your thoughts.

 ## License